curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## Elastic Components Setup

-Run `minikube ip --profile curity` to get the minikube virtual machine's IP address.\
+Run `minikube ip --profile curity` to get the virtual machine's IP address.\
-Then add entries like this to the `hosts` file on the local computer:
+Then add these domains against the IP address in the `hosts` file on the local computer:

 ```bash
 192.168.64.4   api.curitylogs.local curitylogs.local